Sadhguru: Political views

-When Ayushmann Khurrana asked him how to choose the "correct political stance", Sadhguru responded by saying that he does not subscribe to a political party, and others shouldn't either.
+When Ayushmann Khurrana asked him how to choose the "correct political stance", Sadhguru responded by saying that he does not subscribe to a political party, and others should not either.
 He stated that, "party membership should be cancelled because this is becoming a tribe."
 Accordingly, he encourages individuals to vote for a given party after evaluating their performance in office to "see who makes more sense".
-However, his views are occasionally perceived as Hindu nationalist and thus close to the Bharatiya Janata Party.

-In 2019 he referred to a Muslim student in London as a "Taliban," for which he apologized after heavy criticism.

-After recognizing the failure in the "government's communication" of the 2019 Citizenship Amendment Act in India, Sadhguru spoke in support of the act.
+Others have characterized his views as Hindu nationalist, Hindutva, and aligned with the Bharatiya Janata Party.
+In 2019 he referred to a Muslim student in London as a "Taliban," for which he apologised after heavy criticism.
+After recognising the failure in the "government's communication" of the 2019 Citizenship Amendment Act in India, Sadhguru spoke in support of the act.
+In 2018, he accused liberals of being fanatics.

-Relation to Science

-The contents of Sadhguru's speeches occasionally contradict common scientific knowledge.
+Pseudoscience

-Although India approved the ratification of the international Minamata Convention on Mercury to ban its usage, Sadhguru advocates the use of mercury in the context of traditional Indian medicine such as Siddha medicine.
+Sadhguru has made a number claims that are inconsistent with scientific consensus.
+Although India approved the ratification of the international Minamata Convention on Mercury to ban its usage, Sadhguru advocates for the use of mercury in the context of traditional Indian medicine such as Siddha medicine.
+He has also repeatedly stated he can solidify mercury at room temperature; a claim refuted by Australian scientist Sumaiya Shaikh.

-He has addressed questions about the use of mercury by stating that individuals who have not studied and mastered the ancient practices of Siddha medicine should not consume such substances.

-However he was criticized for putting statements about toxicity into perspective.

-Additionally, Sadhguru was criticized for statements about the negative effects that a lunar eclipse can have on the body's energy.
+Sadhguru has been criticised for statements about the negative effects that a lunar eclipse can have on the body's energy.